absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 </figcaption>
 </figure>

-Maybe now might be a good time to go back to the code and try to run through it again.
+Maybe now might be a good time to go back to the code and try to run through it again on your own.

 ## Remove the loop where, you say?
 When writing GPU programs, you should usually start writing a CPU-based version.
 Once that works, you have